-- Create separate notes by clicking the small ‘+’ symbol at the top left of the Sticky Note window.
+- Create separate notes by clicking the small ‘+’ symbol that appears when you hover the mouse at the top left of corner the Sticky Note window.

 - Resize a note by left-click-dragging any of its edges.

 Having Sticky Notes right there on your desktop when you start up Windows can revolutionize your organisational life.
-To do this:
+There are a couple of ways to do this:

-Sticky Notes will now open automatically each time you start Windows (until you delete the shortcut).
+Sticky Notes will now open automatically each time you start Windows.

 By default, text in Sticky Notes appears in a simple, scrawly font, and it doesn’t look like there are any options to format it.
 But if you’re familiar with your MS Word formatting shortcuts, then you can also apply them here.
 The most important ones are as follows:

 - Ctrl + I – Italic text